muicss/js-seed/README.md

  * Browserify for frontend dependency management
  * uglify for JavaScript compression
  * Jest for unit testing
- * nodejs entrypoint for easy sharing
+ * nodejs entrypoint

+Our goal is to help developers build JavaScript apps from the ground up using current best practices.
+If you have any suggestions for how to improve the design of the skeleton please create a GitHub issue.

-## Directory tree
+## Directory structure

 <pre>
 js-seed/